History

 Miracle Plays vs. Mystery Plays

-For our purposes, the inclusive term miracle play can be used to identify works dealing with either Biblical history or saints' lives
+Critics tend to distinguish between miracle and mystery plays: • Miracle plays had as their subject a story from the Scriptures or the life and martyrdom of a saint. • Mystery plays usually base their stories on the New Testament.
+For our purposes, the inclusive term miracle play can be used to identify works dealing with either Biblical history or saints' lives |

 The transition from simple liturgical drama to miracle and mystery play can't be accurately dated or documented.
 It is believed that miracle plays developed rapidly in the 13th century; there are records of cycles of miracle plays in many regions of England during the 14th-15th centuries, even into the 16th.